How to Delete a Facebook Page the Right Way for Tech Brands

 Download all important data, such as posts, media, and analytics.

-Post every single update if you are shifting to a new page or platform.
+Post every small update if you are moving to a whole new page or platform.

 Check admin access: